B-Stanley-0316/bikesharing/README.md

 The final page shows a map based off of the longitude and latitude of the area bikesharing is most utilized.
 This is a highly commuted area.

 ## Summary
+In conclusion of the above data, it is evident the bikesharing service is utilized in metropolitan type areas where people are densely packed in the city.
+Most of the customers/subscribers are male, and the bikesharing is used most during commuting hours.

+Two additional visualizations that could be utilized with this data:
+1. Using the average trip duration with gender and birth year to fully understand why the bikesharing is predominately used by males.
+This would help advertise to the right demographic in order to encourage more female riders.
+2. pulling data for different months of the year and understand the correlation between the time of the year and number of riders.